 13. Each staff member must register attendance through our time clocks before his/ her shift begins and after his/ her shift ends.
 No staff member may clock-in another staff member, whether for convenience or misrepresentation of arrival time.
 Those violating this policy may be subject to immediate termination.

-14. Staff will be paid every two weeks according to the payroll dates published in the Staff Handbook.
-If a camp check is lost and must be reissued, the staff member must pay any bank service fees and/or charges.
+14. Staff will be paid every two weeks by direct deposit according to the payroll dates published in the Staff Handbook.
+In the event a payroll or petty cash check is lost and must be reissued, the staff member must pay any bank service fees and/or charges.
 Staff are only paid for their scheduled shifts unless they are asked to come in early or stay late by a director. (i.e. you may not accumulate extra hours by clocking in early or clocking out late without director approval.)

 15. Body Piercing: Females may wear up to two small earrings in each lower ear lobe.
 For safety, no dangling earrings including hoops.
 No other visible body piercing is allowed including tongue rings, nose, eyebrow, etc. Males may not display any visible type of body piercing.
 Inappropriate tattoos (including but not limited to references of death, drugs, sex, or violence) may not be displayed at camp.